 How much time do I need to study?

-Are you wondering whether you have the time to balance study with other important commitments in your life such as work, family and friends?
+Are you wondering whether you have the time to balance studying a degree or vocational training course with other important commitments in your life such as work, family and friends?

 Figuring out where your time goes is the first step to seeing where study can fit in whilst still maintaining a healthy balance.